 If you follow our recommendations, you’ll only spray down the gecko when you see signs of shedding.

-The rule of thumb for almost all reptiles is 12 hours with heat and light on and 12 hours with heat and light off.
+The rule of thumb for many reptiles is 12 hours with heat and light on and 12 hours with heat and light off.

 This helps to follow the natural pattern of their day-night cycle.

-The change in light will signal to them it’s time to come out (remember, leopard geckos are nocturnal).
+The change in light will signal that it’s time to come out (remember, leopard geckos are nocturnal).

 Leopard geckos store energy during the day.